 Drew Douglas or Liz WarinCorporate Technology Communications(312) email@example.com@ctcomm.com

 TechRepublic is the leading online destination developed exclusively for IT professionals by IT professionals.
-It was acquired by Gartner, Inc., (NYSE: IT and ITB) in March 2000.
+It was acquired by Gartner Group, Inc. (NYSE: IT and ITB) in March 2000.
 With the Gartner relationship, TechRepublic provides its members with the largest and most comprehensive source of IT community, content, and research available anywhere.
+In August 2000, TechRepublic acquired ITRadar, the leading IT marketplace connecting buyers and sellers of Information Technology services.
 TechRepublic’s services include IT industry news, analysis, columns, articles, downloads, career-management tips, forums, a job directory, a peer directory, a vendor directory, auctions, e-commerce offerings, event listings, and electronic newsletters.